DisposaBoy/JsonConfigReader/README.md

-JsonConfigReader is a proxy for [golang's io.Reader](http://golang.org/pkg/io/#Reader) that strips comments and trailing commas allowing you use json a *reasonable* config format
+JsonConfigReader is a proxy for [golang's io.Reader](http://golang.org/pkg/io/#Reader) that strips comments and trailing commas allowing you use json a *reasonable* config format.

-comments start with // and continue to the end of the line if a trailing comma is in front of `]` or `}` it will be stripped as well
+Comments start with `//` and continue to the end of the line.

+If a trailing comma is in front of `]` or `}` it will be stripped as well.

-e.g. given `settings.go`
+Given `settings.go`

 	{
 		"key": "value", // k:v